The impact of defects on excitations in two-dimensional bipartite uniaxial antiferromagnet insulators: Impurity effects

 From the above equations, we determine the energy of the impurity resonance by requiring

-This condition implies either that $\text{Im}~g^{\mathcal{AA}}_0 = 0$ and $\text{Re}~g^{\mathcal{AA}}_0 = 1/U_0$, simultaneously, or $\varepsilon^2 - \varepsilon^2_0 + S^2 Z^2 J^2 |\gamma_\mathbf{q}|^2 =0$.
-The zeros arising from the former requirement correspond to impurity induced resonances in the magnon density, Eq. \eqref{deltaN}.
-For these resonances to arise in the density of the spin excitations, the defect has to be attractive, $U_0 < 0$ (for more details see App.\eqref{AppC}).
-By contrast, a negative scattering potential enhances the easy spin deviation on this sublattice, compared to attractive scattering potentials, which leads to a diminished production of magnons.
-Hence, a repulsive scattering potential tends to locally facilitate the formation of a gapped magnon density.
-However, this latter can only make a difference either in an already anisotropic AFM or in an isotropic AFM by giving rise to an effective easy axis anisotropy which can open a gap in the magnon spectrum.
+This condition implies either that ${\rm Im}~g^{\mathcal{AA}}_0 = 0$ and ${\rm Re}~g^{\mathcal{AA}}_0 = 1/U_0$, simultaneously, or $\varepsilon^2 - \varepsilon^2_0 + S^2 Z^2 J^2 |\gamma_\mathbf{q}|^2 =0$.
+The zeros arising from the former requirement correspond to impurity-induced resonances in the magnon density, Eq. \eqref{deltaN}.
+For these resonances to emerge in the density of the spin excitations, the defect has to be attractive, $U_0 < 0$ .
+An attractive scattering potential enhances the spin deviations compared to the repulsive scattering potential, which leads to the enlarged production of magnons.
+Hence, repulsive scattering potentials stabilize the formation of a gapped magnon density and suppress the resonance peak at low energy.
+For more details see Sec. \eqref{repulsive}.